-Former Sunderland stars got a scoop of the action as a new ice cream parlour opened at an activity centre.
+Former Sunderland players get a scoop of the action at new ice cream parlour

 Ex Black Cats Gary Bennett, Bobby Kerr, Jimmy Shoulder and Jimmy Montgomery paid a visit to Durham’s newly launched Lickety Split at Infinite Air Extreme Trampoline Centre and also to enjoy some classic tunes on the parlour’s Wurlitzer Jukebox.